 Having graduated from graduate school during the peak of the pandemic, the only “lab” I had access to was my kitchen.
 My partner and I found solace in cooking meals, and I began photographing the food we created.
 The pictures I took garnered the most attention of all my posts, and I recognized that people are genuinely interested in cooking.
 Food is a creative way to introduce people to scientific ideas and experimentation.
 I can show people that science isn’t only practiced in a lab, but also in everyday life.
 For example, when you make a bowl of macaroni and cheese and play around with variables, that is science!

 I realize that a blog post will not formally educate someone on how to critically think like a scientist, but I think that if the scientific community informed people how extensively research is conducted, we would be off to a good start.
 More voices are needed to paint a picture of what science is truly like to the general population.
 The media can no longer be relied upon to accurately portray science to the public; with news cycles inaccurately reporting on scientific studies and poor studies being peddled for their shock factor, it is no wonder the public doesn’t understand the true nature of science.
 Often inaccurate headlines are the entirety of what is consumed of a possibly substandard scientific study, but how do we teach the public to look past the headline?
-There are steps we can take to make science more accessible to the general public, one idea is encouraging scientists to publish their findings in a way that is tailored towards a more general audience, and these outlets cannot be not behind pay walls.
+There are steps we can take to make science more accessible to the general public, one idea is encouraging scientists to publish their findings in a way that is tailored towards a more general audience, and these outlets cannot hide behind pay walls.
 This would also aid scientists in avoiding misrepresentation of their work by the media.
 Another strategy to make science less of a mystery is sharing day-to-day experiences in the lab, both the fun and the not so fun.
 Prospective scientists and underrepresented students could find this resource to be incredibly valuable.
 If the public is able to see the amount of work we, as scientists, do to produce even small amounts of data, maybe, that would influence the public to appreciate science a little bit more as a human endeavor.

 About The Author